jorge-ramirez-upm/RepTate/RepTate/docs/source/developers/functionality.rst

 Edit the theory
 ---------------
-According to the :ref:`goals_section` section, the theory should define a straight line :math:`y=ax+b`, hence there are two paramters.
+According to the :ref:`goals_section` section, the theory should define a straight line :math:`y=ax+b`, hence there are two parameters.
 We will (i) write a short documentation of our new theory, (ii) define the parameters, and (iii) write the main function that calculates the theory values.

 #.
-Add a docstring to (auto)-document the theory.
+Add a Python docstring to (auto)-document the theory.
 Place some description of the goal of the theory
-    as well as a description of the paramters.
+    as well as a description of the parameters.
 This will help future reader of the file understand the purpose of the theory and it will be automatically integrated to the online RepTate documentation (`reptate.readthedocs <http://reptate.readthedocs.io/>`_).